Meet the team.

 Mary has been involved with horses since she was 8 years old.
 With lots of previous camp and riding experience Mary loves teaching everyone at camp how to be comfortable on and around a horse.
 She believes in the growth and development individuals, of ALL abilities, can achieve when interacting with horses.
 Mary is certified as a Riding Instructor through CHA (Certified Horsemanship Association) and is currently pursuing her PATH, Intl.
 (Professional Association of Therapeutic Horsemanship International) Instructor certification.
 Mary has been leading our adaptive riding since the fall of 2016.

 Lilly grew up on a small farm outside of Mayville and was raised around barnyard animals.
 She started her horsemanship experience as riding lesson student at The Fowler Center in 2016.
 After taking lessons at the center she adopted her paint horse named Mojito (pictured left), from Starry Skies Recue in Ann Arbor.
 She adopted Mojito as a training project and he has helped her further develop her horsemanship skills.
 Lilly is now in the US Army Reserves and is proud to be serving her country.
 She is excited to be working at The Fowler Center year round and develop her skills in animal care and adaptive riding.
 She can't wait to meet the diverse individuals we serve.

-Before joining the camp team, Brent spent the last 10 years as a corrections officer.
+Before joining our camp team, Brent spent the last 10 years as a corrections officer.
 He was excited to move over to camp and spend his days outside making sure campers and staff have a safe and healthy place to call their "home away from home".
-When not at work Brent enjoys camping, spending time with his family, and eating as much spicy food as possible.
+When not at work Brent enjoys camping, spending time with his family, riding his motorcycle, and eating as much spicy food as possible.